Sauron: Concept and creation

-Since the earliest versions of The Silmarillion legendarium as detailed in the History of Middle-earth series, Sauron underwent many changes.
+Since the earliest versions of the Silmarillion legendarium, as detailed in the History of Middle-earth series, Sauron underwent many changes.
 The prototype or precursor Sauron-figure was a giant monstrous cat, the Prince of Cats.
 Called Tevildo, Tifil and Tiberth among other names, this character played the role later taken by Sauron in the earliest version of the story of Beren and Tinúviel in The Book of Lost Tales in 1917.
 The Prince of Cats was later replaced by Thû, the Necromancer.
 The name was then changed to Gorthû, Sûr, and finally to Sauron.
 Gorthû, in the form Gorthaur, remained in The Silmarillion; both Thû and Sauron name the character in the 1925 Lay of Leithian.

 The story of Beren and Lúthien also features the heroic hound Huan and involved the subtext of cats versus dogs in its earliest form.
-Later the cats were changed to wolves or werewolves, with the Sauron-figure becoming the Lord of Werewolves.
+Later the cats were changed to wolves or werewolves, with Sauron becoming the Lord of Werewolves.

-Before the publication in 1977 of The Silmarillion, Sauron's origins and true identity were unclear to those without access to Tolkien's notes.
+Before the 1977 publication of The Silmarillion, Sauron's origins and true identity were unclear to those without access to Tolkien's notes.
 In 1968, the poet W. H. Auden conjectured that Sauron might have been one of the Valar.

-Interpretations
+Analysis

-Wholly evil will
+Embodiment of evil

-Tolkien stated in his Letters that although he did not think "Absolute Evil" could exist as it would be "Zero", "in my story Sauron represents as near an approach to the wholly evil will as is possible."
-He explained that, like "all tyrants", Sauron had started out with good intentions but was corrupted by power, and that he "went further than human tyrants in pride and the lust for domination", being in origin an immortal (angelic) spirit.
-He began as Morgoth's servant; became his representative, in his absence in the Second Age; and at the end of the Third Age actually claimed to be 'Morgoth returned.
+Tolkien stated in his Letters that although he did not think "Absolute Evil" could exist as it would be "Zero", "Sauron represents as near an approach to the wholly evil will as is possible."
+He explained that, like "all tyrants", Sauron had started out with good intentions but was corrupted by power.
+Tolkien added that Sauron "went further than human tyrants in pride and the lust for domination", since he was an immortal (angelic) spirit.
+In Tolkien's words, "He began as Morgoth's servant, became his representative in the Second Age, and at the end of the Third Age actually claimed to be 'Morgoth returned'".

+Tom Shippey writes that Tolkien's depiction of Sauron embodies an ancient debate within Christianity on the nature of evil.
+Shippey notes Elrond's statement that "nothing is evil in the beginning.
+Even [the Dark Lord] Sauron was not so".
+He takes this to mean that Sauron was created good, and became evil by moving away from the good.
+The first part of Elrond's statement is taken by scholars to imply an Augustinian universe, created good.
+The second part of Elrond's statement, Shippey writes, is the Boethian view, where evil is the absence of good.
+Shippey adds that Tolkien sets this alongside the Manichaean view that good and evil are equally powerful, and battle it out in the world.
+Tolkien's personal war experience was Manichean: evil seemed at least as powerful as good, and could easily have been victorious, a strand which (Shippey writes) can be seen in Middle-earth.